zahrabakhshalizadeh/maryrosecook.com/_posts/2009-03-31-barcamplondon6-2.md

 <img src="/images/IMG_0147.JPG" alt="" width="600" />

 I went to a talk on young people by a guy called Will.
 We talked mostly about the divide between younger and older people and about whether the two groups differ.
-Did you know that people under sixteen can, after 9pm, be escorted by Police out of central London?

 <img src="/images/IMG_0152.JPG" alt="" width="600" />